Port Gamble Fish Hatchery Roof Install, WA

 Vail Valley Rest Area

-Durable SIP Construction for a High-Use Public Facility
+Durable SIP Construction for a High-Use Public Facility, Large-span roof structure and water treatment plant roof

-The Vail Valley Rest Area is a public-use facility designed to serve residents and travelers in Colorado’s high-altitude mountain environment.
+The Vail Valley Rest Area in Frisco, CO, is a public-use facility designed to serve residents and travelers in Colorado’s high-altitude mountain environment.
 As a civic infrastructure project, the building was required to deliver long-term durability, efficient operation, and consistent occupant comfort while withstanding heavy daily use and challenging weather conditions.
+When you’re building at high altitude, every detail matters.
+At over 10,000 feet in Colorado’s alpine terrain, the Colorado Department of Transportation (CDOT) needed a facility that could withstand heavy snow, fierce winds, and dramatic temperature swings—all while serving nearly 500,000 visitors each year.

 Structural Insulated Panels (SIPs) were incorporated into the building envelope to support these goals, providing a high-performance solution well suited to public facilities where reliability, efficiency, and lifecycle value are critical.